 Demos: You really don't have any idea at all how to be a Princeps, do you?

 Magnus: Extra mash, please, Your Highness.

-A minor but hilarious scene in Princeps' Fury where Max shows the Shuarian Canim the power of watercrafting by healing their leader's leg wound.
+A minor but hilarious scene where Max shows the Shuarian Canim the power of watercrafting by healing their leader's leg wound.
 The Canim warriors are immediately and intensely interested, and when Max tells them he needs a healing tub, they almost instantly grab a barrel, fill it with water, and dump their leader inside, all because they just want to see watercrafting at work.

 The bit later, when Max curses at the Canim in Canish is hilarious, as is how Gradash and Max apparently teach each other dirty words in each others' languages.

 Just before that, Max reveals that he read up on furycrafting theory, and tells Tavi that Aleran scholars believe that furycrafting is impossible away from Alera.
 Tavi orders him to forget everything he read, invoking Achievements in Ignorance, to which Max cheerfully agrees to do.

 Max declares that it would be the duty of every Aleran in Canea to die as quickly and efficiently if possible if that's what it took to get Princeps Octavian safely home.
 Kitai tartly points out that given the aforementioned's non-existent skills at sea, the death of every Aleran in Canea could not possibly get him safely home.

 Max complains about the Canim cavalry mounts, which are bull-sized mules called taurga.